tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/onboarding.md

 #### <a name="cause"></a>Ok

-Ez a hiba miatt a virtuális gép telepítése során a nagy terhelés alatt folyamatban van.
+Ez a hiba akkor fordul elő, mert a virtuális gép telepítése során a nagy terhelés alatt folyamatban.

 ### <a name="resolution"></a>Megoldás: